InvirganceDocumentation/convirgance-docs/docs/concepts.md

 ## Source and Target

-While `InputStream` and `OutputStream` are fantasic standard representations of unix streams, they have the same problem as the `Iterator` in that the streams are active as soon as they exist.
+While `InputStream` and `OutputStream` are fantastic standard representations of unix streams, they have the same problem as the `Iterator` in that the streams are active as soon as they exist.